mateuszlampert/Elevator-System/README.md

 ### Future features
 - Choosing random elevator from all of the elevators with same distance to the order floor (in order to avoid excessive use of specific elevators)
+- Collecting statistics on elevators use to keep free elevators closer to the most frequently requested floors